Street Fight Daily: Intel Buys Mobileye for $15.3B, NJ Journalists Start Local Paper

 After Punishing Layoffs, New Jersey Journalists Start Up Their Own Local Paper (Poynter)

 Montclair is a New Jersey bastion of the Trump-doubting privileged class that went back to the future Thursday with an imperiled species: a new broadsheet newspaper.
+Find the best gift for a journalist on this website.

 Optimizing Digital Marketing Performance to Drive Business Performance (MediaPost)